epournaras/EPOS/README.txt

 Execute the program with
 > java -jar IEPOS.jar
+This will open a GUI to configure and run I-EPOS.
-Note that Java 8 is required to run the program.
+Note that Oracle Java 8 is required to run the program.

 Important files and folders:
 IEPOS.jar   a simple simulation that can be configured to some extent